geneam0/ConnectFour/README.md

 # ConnectFour
 This is for a project from my Data Structures class.
 I added a terminal ConnectFour game with basic AI in Java I did in high school.

+# Java
+To play,
+1. Clone or Download this repo
+2. Open the terminal and navigate to the Java directory
+3. Type `javac ConnectFour.java` and then `java ConnectFour` to start the game.
+The AI goes first and then you choose which column you'd like to drop the chip in.
+I included a demo.mp4 for support.

 # C++
 # run different searches:
 - in the main.cpp we have commented parts of our function calls: